OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:22

-“And now, compelled by the Spirit, I am on my way to Jerusalem, not knowing what will happen to me there,
+“And now, led by the Spirit, I am on my way to Jerusalem, uncertain of what will happen to me there,

 ## Acts 20:23